-High fees coupled with poor results: It's a straightforward equation for an awful mutual fund.
-Some are more regrettable than others - and some are bad to the point that they have got a "Strong Sell" from our Zacks Rank, the lowest positioning of the almost 19,000 mutual funds we rank every day.
+High fees plus poor performance: It's a pretty simple formula for a bad mutual fund.
+Some are worse than others - and some are so bad that they have earned a "Strong Sell" on the Zacks Rank, the lowest ranking of the nearly 19,000 mutual funds we rank daily.

 First, let's break down some of the funds currently part of our "Mutual Fund Misfires of the Market."
 If you happen to have put your money into any of these misfires, we'll help assess some of our best Zacks Ranked mutual funds.